 Even before the day Erik Jones became the youngest ever NASCAR Camping World Truck Series champion at 19 years, 5 months, and 21 days old, it was clear that the Byron, Michigan native had a bright future in the sport.

-That future began to crystallize like never before in 2018 when he landed a full-time NASCAR Cup Series ride with Joe Gibbs Racing — a perennial championship contender and winner of multiple championships at NASCAR’s highest level.
-Jones won a race in each of his first two Cup seasons at JGR — with whom he’d previously enjoyed even more success in the NASCAR Xfinity Series — but was sputtering through a somewhat disappointing 2020 when he got a call out of the blue that August from team owner Joe Gibbs.
+That future began to crystallize like never before in 2018.
+At that time, he landed a full-time NASCAR Cup Series ride with Joe Gibbs Racing, a perennial championship contender and winner of multiple championships at NASCAR’s highest level.
+Jones won a race in each of his first two Cup seasons at JGR — with whom he’d previously enjoyed even more success in the NASCAR Xfinity Series.
+But he was sputtering through a somewhat disappointing 2020 when he got a call out of the blue that August from team owner Joe Gibbs.

 Miller told Jones that JGR was going in a different direction for the 2021 season and that his services would no longer be needed after 2020 — the only season on his one-year contract.
-It was a bitter bill for Jones to swallow, especially considering the timing of the news and where he happened to be spending the day when he learned he’d be losing his ride.
+It was a bitter pill for Jones to swallow, especially considering the timing of the news and where he happened to be spending the day when he learned he’d lose his ride.

 Erik Jones felt blindsided by his pink slip from Joe Gibbs Racing

-Even though Erik Jones’ 2020 season hadn’t been great by his standards or the standards of Joe Gibbs Racing, the then-24-year-old felt optimistic he could bounce back in a big way in 2021.
+Erik Jones’ 2020 season hadn’t been great by his standards or the standards of Joe Gibbs Racing.
+However, the then-24-year-old felt optimistic he could bounce back in a big way in 2021.

 “I was led to believe we were going to re-sign and make some changes for the next year and give it a go,” Jones said on The Dale Jr. Download.
 “I had won a couple of races [with JGR] and was frustrated I hadn’t won more, but I had no major inclination I was not coming back.”